-According to the World Health Organization, there are 285 million visually impaired people in the world, 39 million of whom are blind.
-These numbers are expected to rise to 550 million and 115 million by 2050.
+According to the World Health Organization, in 2010 there were 285 million visually impaired people in the world, 39 million of whom are blind.
+In 2021, there were globally at least 2.2 billion people who had a near or distance vision impairment.

 Why is it important to create websites for visually impaired people?